xgrau/teaching-DGE_workshop_salmon_online/lessons/03_DGE_QC_analysis.md

 ### Hierarchical Clustering for the MOV10 dataset

-There is no built-in function in DESeq2 for plotting the heatmap for diplaying the pairwise correlation between all the samples and the hierarchical clustering information; we will use the `pheatmap()` function from the `pheatmap` package.
+There is no built-in function in DESeq2 for plotting the heatmap for displaying the pairwise correlation between all the samples and the hierarchical clustering information; we will use the `pheatmap()` function from the `pheatmap` package.
 This function cannot use the `DESeqTransform` object as input, but requires a matrix or dataframe.
 So, the first thing to do is retrieve that information from the `rld` object using a function called `assay()` (from the `SummarizedExperiment` package) that converts the data in a `DESeqTransform` object to a simple 2-dimensional data structure (a matrix in this case).

 ```r
 ### Extract the rlog matrix from the object